Chris FollinBy Chris Follin

 THE WRONG ORDER

-• People often buy comfort accessories before they have sleep and shelter figured out.
+Comfort accessories before sleep and shelter

 OVER-OPTIMIZING